rackerlabs/rackspace-how-to/content/rackspace-email/cloud-office-quick-start-for-uk-customers.md

 7. Select the product options that you want to add to your domain:
     -   Rackspace Email
-    -   Microsoft Exchange with ActiveSync and BlackBerry options.
+    -   Microsoft Exchange with ActiveSync.
     -   Rackspace Archiving

 8. Click **Save**.